 The patients were divided in two groups, the first was treated with a placebo solution, the second with oil containing 4% THC and 15% CBD.

 The two groups were monitored for about eight weeks, at the end of which the symptoms of the disease and the quality of life of the patients were measured.

-The patients treated with oil containing THC and CBD showed a reduction in the symptoms of the disease, in six cases out of ten criteria of remission were observed with reduction and elimination of abdominal pain, diarrhoea and fatigue.
+The patients treated with oil containing THC and CBD showed a reduction in the symptoms of the disease, in six cases out of ten criteria of remission were observed with reduction of abdominal pain, diarrhoea and fatigue.

 “We’ve demonstrated that cannabis can produce a measurable improvement of the symptoms of Crohn’s disease” Timna Naftali, gastroenterologist who coordinated the study, states.